wagskydive/GenLoop/tickets.md

 - [ ] Reviewed
 - [x] Documented
 - Implement the `generate characters` command in the CLI.
 For now it should simply output a message indicating that character generation has been triggered.

+## Ticket 4 - Generate Items Command
+- [x] Started
+- [x] Coded
+- [x] Tested
+- [ ] Reviewed
+- [x] Documented
+- Implement the `generate items` command in the CLI.
+It should output a message indicating that item generation has been triggered.

+## Ticket 5 - Generate Environments Command
+- [x] Started
+- [x] Coded
+- [x] Tested
+- [ ] Reviewed
+- [x] Documented
+- Implement the `generate environments` command in the CLI.
+It should output a message indicating that environment generation has been triggered.